 Custom Software Development Trend 5: Accounting for the Implications of Remote Work

 As of this writing, people are still waiting for a “return to normalcy” from the COVID-19 disruption.
 One normalcy that is unlikely to return in its previous form is work.
 According to Bloomberg, workplace activity is well below pre-pandemic levels as of September 2021.
 This means a return to office is will slow paced even in 2022.

 Employees have adapted to a lifestyle without a commute, working from the comfort of their own homes, eating whatever they like for lunch, close to their loved ones, wearing whatever they want to below the level of a webcam for Zoom conferences.

 Employers, meanwhile, have discovered that against all expectations, their employees can be trusted to do their jobs without helicopter management.
 Also, maybe that massive office expense isn’t as necessary as they thought.

-Going forward, software developers wil design every solution with remote work in mind.
+Going forward, software developers will design every solution with remote work in mind.
 This includes attention to encryption and security when four walls and a security card can’t be counted on.
 It will include Cloud-based workflows and self-contained back offices.
 Essentially, Covid has created an ecosystem where the entire business can be run online with maximum efficiency.
 It must also include cross-compatibility to account for personal computer selections.

 Custom Software Development Trend 6: Artificial Intelligence Gains Wider Adoption

-As many as 70% of companies are looking into the adoption of Artificial Intelligence (AI) software in 2021.
+As many as 70% of companies were looking into the adoption of Artificial Intelligence (AI) software in 2021.
 It’s not hard to see why — AI will be key to companies’ ability to remain relevant in the post-pandemic world.